HPC-FAIR/Perlmutter-docs/docs/source/index.rst

 KeyboardInterrupt

-**Potential Solution:**
+**Potential Solutions:**
-1. I used is to download the models/datasets manually and set the paths in my code to load them from local paths.
+1. Solution used: Download the models/datasets manually and set the paths in my code to load them from local paths.
 2. Ensure the path for caching models is writable and has sufficient storage space.
 3. Check if any other processes are simultaneously attempting to download/access the same model, leading to file lock contention.